Senneseph/jellicule/meta/README.md

 The GitHub assets include:

 - **github-card.svg**: A detailed card that can be used for repository presentations, documentation, or marketing materials.
-- **github-social-preview.svg**: An image designed to be used as the social preview for the repository when shared on social media or messaging platforms.
+- **github-social-preview.svg**: A simple social preview image for the repository.
+- **repository-open-graph.svg**: A GitHub repository template-style open graph image that mimics the GitHub interface.

 To set the social preview for your repository: